 If your camper has the space, then RV king size mattresses are the perfect option for a big family.
 These measure between 72 inches by 75 inches and 72 inches by 80 inches.
 RV kings can easily accommodate a couple and a child, or four children.
-Some pop-up campers have the luxury to include two kings on either side, allowing a big fun family camping together.
+Some pop-up campers have the luxury to include two kings on either side, allowing a big fun family to sleep well while camping together.

 Comparison of Different RV Mattress Sizes